Rau peoples

 The Rau people (Zhuang: Bou^{x}raeu^{z}), also known as Lao (僚人 (Lǎorén); ລາວ), were an ethnic group of ancient China.
-Their descendants are the Zhuang, Buyei, Tay–Nùng and other Kra–Dai-speaking peoples.
+Their descendants are the Zhuang, Buyei, Tày–Nùng and other Kra–Dai-speaking peoples.

 Names

 The ethnonym and autonym of the Lao people, together with the ethnonym of the Kra-speaking Gelao people, would have emerged from the Austro-Asiatic *k(ə)ra:w 'human being'.

 The etymon *k(ə)ra:w would have also yielded the ethnonym Keo/Kæw /kɛːw^{A1}/, a name given to the Vietnamese by Tai speaking peoples, currently slightly derogatory.
 In fact, Keo/Kæw /kɛːw^{A1}/ was an exonym used to refer to Tai speaking peoples, as in the epic poem of Thao Cheuang, and was only later applied to the Vietnamese.
 In Pupeo (Kra), kew is used to name the Tay (Central Tai) of North Vietnam.

 The name Lao is used almost exclusively by the majority population of Laos, the Lao people, and two of the three other members of the Lao-Phutai subfamily of Southwestern Tai: Isan people (occasionally), Nyaw people and Phu Thai speakers.

 The name Rau comes from Zhuang raeu^{z} and means 'we, us'.